 A possible solution for key issues #1f and #1g covering requirements REQ-CH_INFO-03, optimization of charging information.

 Currently, charging for data transfer is based on volume based measurement of the connections in down and uplink directions which has been enhanced to cover big data transfers.

+The payload data considered in this is IoT related data (e.g. through Small Data Transmission procedure), which can trigger Charging Data Requests messages towards CHF.

 This solution would bring the following advantages for IoT Charging: